 - Low blood pressure, dizziness

-- Cravings for salt
+- Cravings for salt and sugar

 - Weakened immune system